/*replace exisiting header phone area with number between a tags*/

 There are strict statutes of limitation when it comes to filing for Workers' Compensation benefits - your employer must be notified of the incident within thirty days of the accident.
 Failure to do so can result in a denial of your claim.
 If you were denied benefits for any reason, you are entitled to an administrative hearing.

 If you have suffered workplace injuries due to the negligence of a third-party, it is best to consult a personal injury attorney immediately who can advise you of your legal rights and remedies.
 There are strict statutes of limitation that begin running from the date of the accident, beginning with filing a claim for Workers' Compensation benefits.

 The Popick Law Firm has thirty years of experience in obtaining compensation for victims of workplace accidents.
-Located in Flushing, Queens, The Popick Law Firm handles personal injury and workplace accident cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury and workplace accident cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
 Contact the Popick Law Firm today for a consultation.